Zoe Aguirre

-Zoe Ree Aguirre Fitzgerald (born 23 October 2000) is a professional footballer who plays as a goalkeeper for Liga MX Femenil side Guadalajara.
+Zoe Ree Aguirre Fitzgerald (born 23 October 2000) is a professional footballer who plays as a goalkeeper.
 Born and raised in the United States, she represents Mexico internationally.

 Club career

 In 2021, she started her career in América.
 In 2022, she was transferred to Juárez.
 In 2023, she joined Boyacá Chicó F.C. and the next season she joined León.

 International career

 Aguirre represented Mexico at one FIFA U-20 Women's World Cup edition (2018).